vital-ultrasound/ai-echocardiography-for-low-resource-countries/PRETUS_Plugins/README.md

 Author: Alberto Gomez (alberto.gomez@kcl.ac.uk)

 # Summary
-PRETUS Plug-ins for the lung ultrasound work.
+PRETUS Plug-ins for the echo ultrasound work.
 These plug-ins work with the pretus software which can be retrieved  [here](https://github.com/gomezalberto/pretus).

 If you use PRETUS please cite our preprint: